 We can learn to view our situations and losses from another vantage point – through the lenses of the eternal truths in God’s Word.
 Understanding infuses us with strength, stability, and resilience and opens the way for God to move in and bring healing and restoration.

 Daniel is a great example of how God honors his decision to humble himself and seek understanding by giving him prophetic visions for thousands of years ahead.
 “Do not be afraid, Daniel.
 Since the first day that you set your mind to gain understanding and to humble yourself before your God, your words were heard, and I have come in response to them.”
 (Daniel 10:12 NIV)Understanding infuses us with strength and opens the way for God to move in and bring healing and restoration. #understanding #strength #healing Click To Tweet

 There is no better way to stand firm in faith than the constant choice to trust the Lord with everything and everyone in our concern.
 The Bible is full of instructions to trust the Lord pointing out that this leads to being steadfast, unshakable, peaceful, hopeful, and filled with joy and courage.

 “They will have no fear of bad news; their hearts are steadfast, trusting in the Lord.”
 (Psalm 112:7 NIV)

 “You will keep in perfect peace those whose minds are steadfast because they trust in you.
 Trust in the Lord forever, for the Lord, the Lord himself, is the Rock eternal.”
 (Isaiah 26:3-4 NIV)

-Trusting the Lord means to make a deliberate move towards Him, seeking His presence, guidance, comfort, and willing to submit to His ways.
+Trusting the Lord means making a deliberate move toward Him, seeking His presence, guidance, comfort, and willingness to submit to His ways.